Health Resources

 Care Tips

-Infections in the heart can occur for no apparent reason but are more common if the teeth are rotten - germs spread into the blood stream and infect the heart.
-Good dental hygiene is therefore important as are regular visits to the dentist.
+Infections in the heart can occur for no apparent reason, but are more common if the teeth are rotten - germs spread into the bloodstream and infect the heart.
+Good dental hygiene is therefore important, as are regular dental visits.

 Dental Care